jdgwartney/boundary-plugin-mssql/README.md

 ### Prerequisites
 - SQL Server 2008, 2012 or 2014.

-Note that multiple instances of SQL Server running on the same machine are not supported by the plugin.
+Multiple instances of SQL Server running on the same machine are supported: each instance will show up as a separate source on your Boundary dashboard.

 ### Plugin Configuration Fields